mat-docs/ATLAS.Site/docs/key-functionality/store/sqlrace/index.md

     ---

-    Learn how to install SQL Server and SQLRace Database.
+    Learn how to install SQL Server and SQL Race Database.

     [→ Getting started](installation.md)

--    __Start using the SQLRace API__
+-    __Start using the SQL Race API__

     ---